MerkulovDaniil/optim/README.md

 - **Built with Quarto:** 💎fmin.xyz is powered by the [Quarto](https://quarto.org) system, ensuring a smooth and responsive user experience.

 - **Contribute & Collaborate:** Your insights are valuable!
 Contributions are not just welcomed but encouraged.
 Check out our guides at the repository and join us in refining and expanding this educational endeavor.

-Embark on a learning adventure with 💎fmin.xyz, where knowledge is open, and education is accessible.
-Happy learning!